evanclue/ddr-picker/README.md

 - once you've gone through and made scripts for every game, added them to the corresponding metadata file, and tested each and every game to make sure they launch fine through pegasus, you can start setting up your controls in MAME.

+---

 #### setting up controls in MAME.

+- open a game using pegasus, or by running the shortcut manually.
+- press TAB. this will open a settings menu.
+- scroll to *Input (this machine)* and press enter.
+- systematically clear every control in the list by pressing delete, then the down arrow. delete, down, delete, down, delete, etc., until the list is entirely cleared.
+- Up, Down, Left, and Right corresponds to the dance pad.
+- Button 2 is the left selector button, and Button 3 is the right selector button.
+- Player Start is the start button.
+- apply these settings for both players.
+- press tab to close the MAME menu.
+- press esc. to gracefully exit mame to make sure your settings will be saved.
+- you will have to do this for each game individually, but you only have to do it once.

 ---

+it's all starting to look very promising. we have a frontend for DDR that looks great, all the games' controls are set up, the cab lights are working, and you can navigate the frontend using the cab buttons.

+now all we have to do is
+#### automate windows to run the frontend at startup.